-As of the 3rd quarter in 2019, Facebook had a total of 247 million monthly active users just in USA and Canada.
-With a total of about 365 million residents in USA and Canada combined, that’s about 2 out of every 3 citizens use Facebook regularly.
+As of the 3rd quarter in 2019, Facebook had a total of 247 million monthly active users just in the USA and Canada.
+With a total of about 365 million residents in the USA and Canada combined, that’s about 2 out of every three citizens use Facebook regularly.

 If you’re not in a Facebook Group, you’re probably living under a rock.
 But that’s okay!
 It’s not too late to see what they’re all about and see why you should be in several of them!

-If you understand that Facebook Groups are extremely niche subjects filled with thousands of people who are passionate about whatever the group is, you can begin to see that you may just have found your target market just sitting there waiting for you.
+If you understand that Facebook Groups are incredibly niche subjects filled with thousands of people who are passionate about whatever the group is, you can begin to see that you may just have found your target market sitting there waiting for you.
 We highly discourage you from joining groups and instantly bombarding the group with advertisements about your business.
-In fact, that will almost certainly get you kicked out of the group!
+That will almost certainly get you kicked out of the group!
 Instead, we advise that you naturally engaged, as yourself, with people in the group.
-Show off your expertise and display your passion, professionalism, and expertise.
+Show off your expertise and display your passion, professionalism, and knowledge.
 THEN, you’ll have people asking you to help them with whatever it is you do!

 Have you seen all of the advertisement on TV, YouTube, and plastered all over the internet about joining Facebook Groups?
 That’s one reason!
-Facebook wants its’ users to join groups because it creates community, engagement, and keeps people on their site longer.
+Facebook wants its’ users to join groups because it creates community, engagement and keeps people on their site longer.
 Additionally, the algorithm for Facebook Groups is incredible.
-In fact, it’s like nothing internet users have seen before!
-If you’re in a group, you see a large majority of every post on your timeline.
+It’s like nothing internet users have seen before!
+If you’re in a group, you see a vast majority of every post on your timeline.
 That is because Facebook wants you to see the posts as often as you’re on because you’re highly likely to engage with those posts!

 As Facebook Group engagement increases, you should expect to see organic Facebook Page engagement continue to wind down.

 Yes.
 Not only will they work, you’ll start noticing more Facebook Ads in 2020.
 This is due to Facebook wanting agencies to choose more placement options.
-As such, you’ll pretty much have to do so if you want to remain competitive on Facebook.
+As such, you’ll pretty much have to do so if you’re going to remain competitive on Facebook.